MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-default.md

 - **Highly Confidential \ Recipients Only**

-When these sublabels are not automatically configured for protection, the default policy remains the same as the [previous default policy](#default-policy-before-july-31-2017).
+Instead, the default policy remains the same as the [previous default policy](#default-policy-before-july-31-2017).

-When protection is applied to the **All Employees** sublabels, the protection is configured by using the default templates that are automatically converted to labels in the Azure portal.
+When these sublabels are configured to apply protection, the **All Employees** sublabels are configured by using the default templates that are automatically converted to labels in the Azure portal.
 For more information about these templates, see [Configuring and managing templates for Azure Information Protection](configure-policy-templates.md).

 Starting August 30, 2017, this version of the default policy includes multi-language versions of the label names and descriptions.